sidpalas/devops-directive-website/content/posts/2020/02/hugo-and-caddy-on-gcp/index.md

 ## Choosing a Site Generator

-With GeoCities no longer an viable option for hosting websites in 2020 (apparently Yahoo Japan shut it down the final remnants in [March 2019](https://www.cnet.com/news/geocities-dies-in-march-2019-and-with-it-a-piece-of-internet-history/)) I needed a more modern solution to host this site.
+With GeoCities no longer a viable option for hosting websites in 2020 (apparently Yahoo Japan shut down the final remnants in [March 2019](https://www.cnet.com/news/geocities-dies-in-march-2019-and-with-it-a-piece-of-internet-history/)) I needed a more modern solution to host this site.

 {{< img "images/*geocities*" "RIP GeoCities" >}}

 After a brief look at the leading static site generators Jekyll, Hugo, Next.js, Gatsby, etc...
 I came to the conclusion that almost any of these would work just fine for my needs.
-I ended up choosing Hugo for a two main reasons:
+I ended up choosing Hugo for two main reasons:

 **1) Language:** It's written in Go, a language I have wanted to learn.
 Having this site with Hugo may provide a nudge of motivation to make some contribution to the Hugo project.